shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 ### Knowledge of TBS Web Standards (Accessibility, Usability, Interoperability, Mobile and Search).

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Et nostrum mollitia ea accusamus, dolore quod perspiciatis asperiores, porro repellendus velit earum quidem, quos eligendi enim impedit voluptatem natus?
-Soluta, eum.
+On a daily basis, I need to ensure the web pages I create follow all of Treasury Board of Canada Secretariat (TBS) web standards.
+I am also member of the Web Interoperability working group / HTML Data sub-committee, Search Optimization Working Group (SOWG) and User Experience Working Group.

 ### Knowledge of TBS Web Standards testing and evaluation méthodologies.

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Inventore voluptate, culpa possimus dolorem optio saepe, quidem facere repudiandae sapiente, ab tenetur sed ullam, maxime minima tempora provident dignissimos hic placeat!
+**Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Inventore voluptate, culpa possimus dolorem optio saepe, quidem facere repudiandae sapiente, ab tenetur sed ullam, maxime minima tempora provident dignissimos hic placeat!**

 ### Basic knowledge of .NET, JAVA, CSS, HTML, XML, AJAX, jQuery.

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Facilis repellendus ex inventore quas, magnam, a voluptate aspernatur, autem nobis maxime sed commodi mollitia laboriosam harum?
-Atque quod maiores nam optio.
+My present daily responsibility involve working with HTML, CSS, JavaScript and jQuery.
+I basic training in Java and AJAX and have basic knowledge in .net and XML.

 ### Knowledge of Web Experience Toolkit and GitHub.

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Eligendi fuga obcaecati dicta deleniti similique accusantium dolorem id voluptatum, veritatis facilis, recusandae magni vel, dolor tempore, reprehenderit maiores quaerat odio neque.
+Active member of the Web Experience Toolkit (WET), including creating and fixing issues, making changes to the project, creating theme pages.
+Lead training sessions on a regular basis on the workings of WET and how to contribute to the Open Source community on Github.

 ## Abilities